ten2mushi/pga_inr/README.md

 ## neural animation

 In example 10, a neural SDF is trained on the canonical T-pose mesh, then animated using skeleton-driven deformation.
-The comparison shows the original mesh (top) vs the neural reconstruction (bottom) from front, side, and top views.
+The comparison shows the original mesh (top) vs the neural reconstruction (bottom).

 ![Articulated Character Animation](output/10_comparison_multiview.gif)